Ick! That Small Insect Could Be A Tick

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Racine County and northern Illinois – brings out ticks in high numbers.
+Warm, wet weather – such as spring 2013 in Racine County and Wisconsin and northern Illinois – brings out ticks in voluminous numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in Racine County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – goes by, they crawl aboard.
+When a potential host – human, dog or other warm-blooded creature – wanders, they clamber aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

 While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
-Bites from ticks can offer serious health risks.
+Bites from ticks can pose serious health risks.

 Lyme disease is the most well-known tickborne sickness.
 Deer ticks, often as small as a pinhead, carry the bacteria that cause Lyme disease.
 Its incidence has grown rapidly in Racine County and the Midwest.
 In Wisconsin alone, the average annual number of reported Lyme disease cases grew sixfold between 1997 and 2011.